dybran/Project-14/project-14.md

 ```
 ![image](./images/newsonarqube-stage.PNG)

- You will realise that only branches other than __develop, hotfix, release or main__ will be able to deploy the code.
+Only branches other than __develop, hotfix, release or main__ will be able to deploy the code.

 The blue ocean display looks like this: